plaa/TimeShift-js/README.md

 License
 -------

-TimeShift.js is Copyright 2013 Mobile Wellness Solutions MWS Ltd and Sampo Niskanen.
+TimeShift.js is Copyright 2013 Mobile Wellness Solutions MWS Ltd and Sampo Juustila.

 It is released under the MIT license.